Spope/curiosity/README.md

 Then for each Sol, it will load the page and parse the pictures links.
 You can select which camera (A - B) and which side (Left - Right).

 It will avoid downloading thumbnails.
 Then it will remove non square pictures (somes are) and reduces them to 256X256px to increase pictures number (only a few are 1024px wide).
-After that, ffmpeg will create an .mp4 and .ogg videos at 10fps.
+After that, ffmpeg will create an .mp4 and .webm videos at 10fps.

 Each downloaded picture will be saved into a MySQL database.
 It allow to scrap new sols only when executing the app.